MLoisD/Team27/README.md

 # Team27
 Repo for Team 27 (TP).
 In this repository, the code for the ecommerce website 'Bookworms' is available.
 Both the frontend and backend are in seperate folders.

+Note - The databases and backend of this project is hosted online using Lenode.
+But you will still have to run a local version of the frontend to use the project. instructions on how to do this can be found below.

 MOSINMILOLUWA DAVIDS (Lois)- 210026407

 SIJAN HOSSAIN - 210049864